 Many industrial managers under-evaluate the positive impact of a proper maintenance management on their company’s activity.
-Yet it is a major performance factor and a source for quick gains within the company: in terms of productivity as well as of technology, a good maintenance management can only have positive consequences on your company and the product you manufacture.
+Yet it is a major performance factor and a source for quick gains within the company: in terms of productivity as well as of technology, a good industrial maintenance management can only have positive consequences on your company and the product you manufacture.

 It might sometimes take for a company to experience a major breakdown to understand how huge non-production costs are, and what a bad maintenance management can lead to.
 Even if it for sure isn’t an easy thing to do, achieving a successful maintenance management is essential and guarantees that the production is on-time and of good quality.
 Let’s go back in time and take a look at maintenance’s history.